 Ventura & Oxnard Bankruptcy Attorneys Helping You Stop Creditor & Debt Harassment

 For many people, the worst part of being in debt is the constant harassment by bill collectors and creditors.
 They will often resort to phone calls, threatening letters, and even contacting coworkers or relatives to obtain information.
-The debt relief attorneys at Raichelson Law, P.C. are committed to ending creditor harassment for the people of Ventura County and Oxnard.
+The debt relief attorneys at the Law Office of Michael H. Raichelson are committed to ending creditor harassment for the people of Ventura County and Oxnard.
 You have rights and legal protections that can be enforced when creditors overstep their bounds and our attorneys will ensure that you are no longer subject to illegal intimidation.

 Creditor Harassment Stops the Moment You File For Bankruptcy

-Raichelson Law, P.C. is committed to helping individuals in California get immediate relief through the protections afforded under bankruptcy law.
+Law Office of Michael H. Raichelson is committed to helping individuals in California get immediate relief through the protections afforded under bankruptcy law.
 A major benefit of filing for Chapter 13 or Chapter 7 bankruptcy is the automatic stay of collection efforts.
 When you file for bankruptcy, collection agencies and creditors are prevented from pursuing further action.
 This includes phone calls, letters, wage garnishments, repossessions and lawsuits.
 Even if one of these actions has already begun prior to the bankruptcy filing, it must stop.
 A Ventura County bankruptcy attorney can help you protect your rights and relieve the stress of creditor harassment.

 Filing for personal bankruptcy puts a debtor under the protection of the Bankruptcy Court, which determines the amount of debt that gets paid and in what order.
 The Court also designates a bankruptcy trustee; the debtor only has to deal with the trustee and the Court itself, and a creditor that attempts to pursue collection after being informed of the bankruptcy may be liable for damages under the Fair Debt Collection Practices Act (FDCPA).
 While there are many long-term benefits to filing for personal bankruptcy, if you have significant medical debt or delinquent credit card payments, the automatic stay is an instant relief for consumers who are overwhelmed by bill collectors and their constant harassment.